 I left the Learning and the Brain conference elated.
 I think this is the fifth installment of this conference that I've attended, and I'm so struck by how far it's come in that short time.
-Overall, this is the kind of professional development I love best–the kind that brings the people in the trenches into direct … Continue reading Parting Shot: Learning and the Brain SF 2014
+Overall, this is the kind of professional development I love best--the kind that brings the people in the trenches into direct … Continue reading Parting Shot: Learning and the Brain SF 2014

 There was no question which session I wanted to see most: Understanding LD, Reading, and Math Brains.
 Very interesting stuff ahead.
 Understanding LD, Reading & Math Brains (RP, PreK-12) Part I – Practical Applications of Neuroimaging to Practice — Taking Dyslexia (Reading Problems) as an Example, by Fumiko Hoeft, MD, PhD Part II – Changing Brains … Continue reading Saturday Afternoon Sessions: Ending on a high note

 It's Day Three of Learning and the Brain!
 Here are this morning's keynote speakers.
 Welcome Remarks: Silvia A. Bunge, PhD, Building Blocks of Cognition Laboratory, UC, Berkeley Matthew D. Lieberman, PhD: "Educating the Social Brain" Louis J. Cozolino, PhD: "Attachment Based Teaching: How Secure Relationships Enhance Learning" Jean M. Twenge, PhD: "Teaching Generation 'Me'" Jim … Continue reading Saturday Morning Keynote Addresses